dwot/blogotron/README.md

 ## Configuration
 ### Settings
 #### Settings have been migrated to the database in the latest version along w/ prompts from the config file.
+The settings page will contain the most up to date settings rundown and description.
 - WP_URL - The URL of the wordpress instance
 - WP_USERNAME - The username of the wordpress user
 - WP_PASSWORD - The application password of the wordpress user.
 See https://www.paidmembershipspro.com/create-application-password-wordpress/